Top 8 Best Bitcoin (BTC) Wallets in 2023

 Should you use multiple Bitcoin wallets?

 Some people like to diversify crypto storage locations.
-When dealing in large sums, it can be a good idea to keep some funds on a hardware or offline wallet and some on an online wallet for easy trading.
+When dealing in large sums, it can be a good idea to keep some funds on a hardware or offline wallet and some on an online wallet for easy trading or spending.

 Which is the safest Bitcoin wallet?